Love Dive (song): Commercial performance

 In United States, the song debuted at number eight on the Billboard World Digital Song Sales in the chart issue dated April 16, 2022.
 In Canada, the song debuted at number 92 on the Billboard Canadian Hot 100 in the chart issue dated April 23, 2022.
 Globally, the song debuted at number 177 on the Billboard Global 200, and number 105 on the Billboard Global Excl.
 U.S. in the chart issue dated April 16, 2022.
 It ascended to number 15 on the Billboard Global 200, and number ten on the Billboard Global Excl.
 U.S. in the following week.

 Music video

 The music video, directed by Haus of Team, was released alongside the song by Starship Entertainment on April 5, 2022.
 The music video portrays the girls "playing the roles of chic, modern cupids" performing in a "luxurious, ever-changing", and "mystical castle" positioned amongst clouds" with scenes that switches between "various locations within the castle" before transitioning to "breathtaking dance break performance".
 The music video accumulated 10 million views within 10 hours of its release.
 On June 15, 2022 the music video surpassed 100 million views on YouTube.

+In popular culture

+In episode 4 of the 2026 SBS Friday-Saturday drama Phantom Lawyer, the male lead, played by Yoo Yeon-seok, performs the choreography to this song after being possessed by the ghost of an idol trainee.
+The broadcast of this scene recorded a peak per-minute viewership rating of 9.1%.
+After watching the clip, Ive members gave it a positive review and jokingly referred to him as the "7th member of IVE".